 - making minor changes to existing programmes.

 The decision making processes are designed with a guiding principle of subsidiarity, whilst ensuring appropriate rigour and scrutiny.
-All levels of change have a specific approval route needing both strategic and academic approval; however, the requirements will differ considerably dependent on the scale of change presented.
+All changes (except minor changes) will need both strategic and academic approval; however, the information required will differ considerably dependent on the scale of change presented.